charleneChen/Meme-App/README.md

 ## 🎯 Features

--   Select emotions and get meme image
+-   Select emotions and get meme image opened in a modal

 ## 🛠️ Technologies Used